-As a part of the organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-The policy is that monthly revenues are to cover monthly expenses.
-Monthly revenues and expenditures are deposited in and deducted from the Organization's operating accounts.
+As a part of the Organization's liquidity management, it has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
+The Organization's goal is that annual revenues are to cover annual expenses.